 What Happens After the Clinical Trial Study Ends?

 Assuming the treatment gets FDA approval, the trial results are usually published in a peer-reviewed scientific journal.

 The new treatment may become a standard in treating that particular disease.

 The truth is that most new drugs rarely pass stage three—the FDA Approval.
 Almost 90 percent of new treatments never make it to the FDA approval status.
 The reasons vary, from not meeting the deadlines to failing to keep up with the FDA protocols or predetermined criteria.

 We can cancel your IHC Health Solutions subscription, help you get a loan to pay off medical bills, assist you in managing your medical bills, or teach you how to deal with hospital bills after insurance.

-Open DoNotPay in your web browser and check out how we can assist you with:
+Open DoNotPay in your and check out how we can assist you with:

 - Protecting yourself from stalking and harassment

 - Appealing parking tickets

 - Procuring refunds and compensation for delayed or canceled flights